iiroj/react-universal-boilerplate/README.md

 An example React/Redux application with SSR and code-splitting.

-The code contains the bare minimum setup to have "working" application.
+The code contains the bare minimum setup to have a "working" application.
 For example, a single redux saga has been set up, but it's not really in use.
 There's some styling done with emotion, as an example.

 Feel free to clone/fork this repository and build upon it.